eCook Meal

 What are the main ingredients in Zippy Ostrich Bobotie?

-Baby Tomatoes, Balsamic Vinegar, Bulgur Wheat, Carrot, Cucumber, Free-range Ostrich Mince, Fresh Coriander, Golden Sultanas, Mrs. Balls Chutney, NOMU Indian Rub, Onion, Onions, Ostrich, Peas, Turmeric
+Baby Tomato, Balsamic Vinegar, Bulgur Wheat, Carrot, Cucumber, Fresh Coriander, Golden Sultanas, Mrs. Balls Chutney, NOMU Indian Rub, Onion, Ostrich, Ostrich Mince, Pea, Turmeric

 What is the nutritional information of Zippy Ostrich Bobotie?